 - Have been exposed to someone who tested positive for COVID-19

-- Have returned from national or international travel
+- Have returned from international travel

 Please contact our scheduling department or your physician’s clinical assistant with concerns or questions about whether or not to reschedule your appointment.
 If you have had surgery in recent weeks, you must contact your physician team if there is anything preventing you from attending your post-operative appointment(s).